 The SPECTRA interface drives its SCART socket using 6 colour lines, two for each of the red, green and blue channels.
-This yields 4 levels for each channel, and they correspond to 0%, 33%, 66% and 100% of full brightness.
+This yields 4 levels for each channel, and they correspond to approximately 0%, 33%, 66% and 100% of full brightness.
 When the channels are combined, a total of 64 different colours can be produced.
 Of these 15 match the basic range of colours achievable on the standard Spectrum display.
-It is the state of the basic / extra colours bit of the display mode register that selects whether the chosen display mode will support just the basic 15 colours or the new 64 colour palette.
+It is the state of the basic / extra colours bit of the display mode register that selects whether a basic colour palette or the larger 64 colour palette is used.